bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 ## Classification: cell segmentation {#knn-cell-segmentation}

 The simulated data in our previous example were randomly sampled from a normal (Gaussian) distribution and so did not require pre-processing.
 In practice, data collected in real studies often require transformation and/or filtering.
 Furthermore, the simulated data contained only two predictors; in practice, you are likely to have many variables.
 For example, in a gene expression study you might have thousands of variables.
-When using _k_-nn for classification or regression, removing variables that are not associated with the outcome of interest will improve the predictive power of the model.
+When using _k_-nn for classification or regression, removing variables that are not associated with the outcome of interest may improve the predictive power of the model.
 The process of choosing the best predictors from the available variables is known as *feature selection*.
 For honest estimates of model performance, pre-processing and feature selection should be performed within the loops of the cross validation process.

 ### Cell segmentation data set
 Pre-processing and feature selection will be demonstrated using the cell segmentation data of [@Hill2007].